FlaxEngine/FlaxDocs/manual/graphics/textures/texture-window.md

 The viewport panel shows the preview of the texture.
 You can navigate in the viewport by using the **mouse buttons** or zoom in/out using **mouse scroll wheel**.

 In the upper left corner the viewport contains a widget buttons.
 By pressing `R/G/B/A` buttons you can toggle texture channels visibility.
 This is useful for debugging mask textures contents.
+You can also use buttons for changing the texture filtering in the preview between *Point* and *Linear*.
+Also, **Mip** button can be used to preview any texture mip map contents.

 ### Properties panel